 Caltrans Local Programs/Caltrans Local Assistance — Information on grant opportunities and implementing local transportation projects

-LAO Guide to transportation funding — What is being done to address California’s transportation problems
+Legislative Analyst’s Office (LAO) Guide to Transportation Funding — What is being done to address California’s transportation problems

 State Transportation Improvement Program (STIP) — Prepared by the California Transportation Commission

-Caltrans Division of Transportation Programming — Information on STIP, Proposition 1B, TCRP, and other Funding Programs
+Caltrans Division of Transportation Programming — Information on STIP, Proposition 1B, and other Funding Programs